Borx25/CPU-Raytracing-experiments/README.md

   - Bounding volume hierarchy for faster traversal of the scene
   - SIMD sphere intersection
   - Light sampling and multiple importance sampling
-  - Tracing adn shading a stream of rays instead of individual rays
+  - Tracing and shading a stream of rays instead of individual rays
   - Median of means instead of mean as the estimator to reduce fireflies